Energinet-DataHub/opengeh-measurements/docs/core/table_definitions/bronze_submitted_transactions_quarantined.md

-# Measurements - Bronze Submitted Transactions Table Definitions
+# Measurements - Bronze Submitted Transactions Quarantined Table Definitions

 This table contains quarantined transactions.
 The reason that a row have been quarantined can be found in the columns prefixed with: `validate_`.
 When the value is `false`, the validation failed.